• Skip to primary navigation

 Chilled ice cream mixture with eggs

-Pour mixture into canister and then pack the edges with ice.
+Place the canister and then pack the edges with ice.
 Place lid on canister and then add salt to help the ice melt.

 Plug in an electric motor or start cranking by hand.
 The mixture will take about 20 minutes to freeze while being continually mixed in a hot environment.
 A cool environment will take much longer to melt ice and freeze ice cream.